daniel071/orlando-scalzo/README.md

 1. Go to releases and download the latest version of Orlando Scalzo

    Found here: https://github.com/daniel071/orlando-scalzo/releases
-2. Extract the zipped folder and place it in /<Your CYF Directory>/Mods
+2. Extract the zipped folder and place it in /[Your CYF Directory]/Mods

-3. Open up the executable file for CYF and find an ecounter named "*orlando-scalzo*".
+3. Open up the EXE file for CYF and find an ecounter named "*orlando-scalzo*".
 Press Enter to play it

 ### Credits: